exosite/exosense_insight_example_murano_lua/README.md

 ### Exchange Elements

-* From the ExoSense and Murano perspective, an Insight is an IoT Exchange Service that begins with the word "Insight".
+* From the ExoSense and Murano perspective, an Insight is an ExoSense specific service and must use the element tag  `insight`in the swagger defintion.
+    ```yaml
+    tags:
+      - name: insight
+        description: Insight Module
+    ```
 * The Swagger definition for the Service is found in this repository:
   [insight-template.yaml](./insight-template.yaml).
 Use
   [swagger.io](https://editor.swagger.io/) to view the incoming and outgoing